394781865/Traffic_sign_detect/README.md

 # Traffic_sign_detect_tensorflow

+Note: This project was originally folked from https://github.com/ZhangDY1994/Traffic_sign_detect, but now the original repository is no longer existed.

 This project is the implementation of the paper *《Detection of Multiple Objects in Traffic Scenes using Cascaded Convolutional Networks》* for traffic sign detection and recognition with tensorflow.
 The code is adapted from this [repo](https://github.com/zt706/tensorflow-mtcnn) and [repo](https://github.com/ikhlestov/vision_networks).